 The Best Home Remedies for Poison Ivy Rash

-In my opinion, the best home remedies for poison ivy are baking soda and tea tree oil.
+Some say that the best home remedies for poison ivy are baking soda and tea tree oil.
 They both dry up the poison ivy really well, assisting in healing.

 Poison Ivy Prevention